mobily-enterprises/jsonreststores/README.md

 ## IMPROVE searchSchema

 - [X] Decide on new syntax for searchSchema
-- [ ] Implement new syntax in JsonRestStores/SimpleDbLayerMixin,
+- [X] Implement new syntax in JsonRestStores/SimpleDbLayerMixin,
-- [ ] Change tests to see if it all works with new querying ability
+- [X] Change hotplate/bookingDojo to see if it all works with new queries, search for searchOpts
+- [X] Change hotplate/bookingDojo so that it NEVER uses api* calls to do ANYTHING, use dbLayer instead

-- [ ] Change hotplate to see if it all works with new queries, search for searchOpts
+- [ ] Change tests to make they work with queryconditions, search for searchoptions
+- [ ] Check tests for simpleDbLayer, casting on select might have changed things
+- [ ] Document extra features in email

+- [ ] Test EVERY functionality of BookingDojo/hotplate to make sure that EVERYTHING works as it should

 MILESTONE 2 COMPLETED: searchSchema is now very powerful, any query can be made.
 BookingDojo works!
+Also, code for hotplate is much better as it never uses the API anymore.

 ---------------------------
 Decided syntax for queryConditions: